spierala/blog-posts/signal-input-ngmodel.md

 - object clone is not needed

 CONs
-- There is some boilerplate needed: Linked Signal setup, ngModel, ngModelChange, method for state update
+- There is some boilerplate necessary: Linked Signal setup, ngModel, ngModelChange, method for state update
 - At the moment, Linked Signal is still in developer preview (Angular 19)

 StackBlitz: [Form with Signal Input - Linked Signal](https://stackblitz.com/edit/stackblitz-starters-yhhtnn73?file=src%2Fmain.ts)